atwine/100_Days_OF_ML_Coding/log.md

 ## Day 60 Fri 19 Oct
 Today I  finished up with the training on basics of python.
 I was doing this as a reminder of all the things I have learned over the period which I was doing data science.

+## Day 61 Mon 22 Oct
+- I am looking at cross validation.
+It is a wonderful concept.
+- Originally I was confused about its application but now I understand it well.
+- I am also looking at parameter Tuning
+- Classification metrics
+- Grid grid_search